datasoftsrl/cinefm/README.md

 ## What is it?

-CineFM is a web based file manager, built around new tecnologies¸ such as NodeJS, HTML5 and CSS3.
+CineFM is a web based file manager, built around new tecnologies, such as NodeJS, HTML5 and CSS3.

 ## Features